rnc-personal/ci-fullstack-pp4/README.md

 Some features I would like to implement are:

 - Apply to Be an Author
-    - Current Users can fill out an additional form with some personal info and they can be give permission to publish or submit articles for an admin to approve and publish
+    - Current Users can fill out an additional form with some personal info and they can be given permission to publish or submit articles for an admin to approve and publish
 - Nested Comments
     - Use a plugin like Disqus or develop myself, a way for users to reply to each others comments on a recipe to get a better flow of conversation going